Subregional Assessment of Bone Loss in the Axial Skeleton in Long-term Space Flight (Subregional Bone) - 12.03.13

 Keyak JH, Koyama AK, Leblanc AD, Lu Y, Lang TF.
 Reduction in proximal femoral strength due to long-duration spaceflight.
 Bone.
 2009; 44(3): 449-453.
 DOI: 10.1016/j.bone.2008.11.014.

 Lang TF, Leblanc AD, Evans HJ, Lu Y. Adaptation of the Proximal Femur to Skeletal Reloading After Long-Duration Spaceflight.
 Journal of Bone and Mineral Research.
 2006; 21(8): 1224-1230.
 DOI: 10.1359/JBMR.060509.

 Lang TF, Leblanc AD, Keyak JH.
 Defining and Assessing Bone Health During and After Spaceflight.
-Cleveland, OH: Bone Loss During Spaceflight: Eiology, Countermeasures, and Implications for Bone Health on Earth; 2007.
+Cleveland, OH: Bone Loss During Spaceflight: Etiology, Countermeasures, and Implications for Bone Health on Earth.; 2007.

 Li W, Kornak J, Harris TB, Keyak JH, Li CF, Lu Y, Cheng X, Lang TF.
 Identify fracture-critical regions inside the proximal femur using statistical parametic mapping.
 Bone.
 2009; 44: 596-602.

 Taaffe DR, Cauley JA, Danielson M, Nevitt MC, Lang TF, Bauer DC, Harris TB.
 Race and sex effects on the association between muscle strength, soft tissue, and bone mineral density in healthy elders: the Health, Aging, and Body Composition Study.
 Journal of Bone and Mineral Research.
 2001; 16(7): 1343-1352.